mikljohansson/spring-distributed-async/README.md

 Messages are Java POJO classes which are serialized to JSON using Jackson object mapper.
 This means that

 * You can extend message classes with new attributes if you add default values for those fields
-* You can remove attributes from message classes if you put `@JsonIgnoreProperties(ignoreUnknown = true)` on the message class.
+* You can remove attributes from message classes if you put `@JsonIgnoreProperties(ignoreUnknown = true)` on it.
-* You can use other classes and interfaces inside your own message classes, anything that Jackson can deserialize will work.
+* You can use other classes and interfaces inside your own message classes, anything that Jackson can (de)serialize with a TypeId will work.

 You can also send concrete object/boxed types through as method parameters, for example `Integer` and `ArrayList` are fine.
 But `int` and `List` will not work as method parameters, because they're not concrete object types.
 This is due to mysterious deserialization